zxshock/Moscow128_exp/README.md

 Add labels for western 74LSxx logic chips
 Add footprint for 40pin AY-3-8910
 Add "VG93 saver" circuit + generate 12V onboard
+Mix beeper output with AY (taken from D10-5)

 Ideas:
-Maybe add mixing for beeper or regenerate on PCB and mix?
-Likely to be taken from D10-5
 ~Jumpers for ABC and ACB Stereo modes?~
 Kempston Joystick interface on port #31 maybe?
 Make the PCB have 5 corners ... since the Moscow-128 is the first computer that implemented the Pentagon 128 timing.